openstack/nova/doc/source/user/upgrade.rst

    * This process can put significant extra write load on the database.
 Complete all online data migrations using:
-     ``nova-manage db online_data_migrations --limit <number>``.
+     ``nova-manage db online_data_migrations --max-count <number>``.
 Note
-     that you can use the limit argument to reduce the load this operation will place on the database, which allows you to run a small chunk of the migrations until all of the work is done.
-Each time it is run, it will show summary of completed and remaining records.
+     that you can use the ``--max-count`` argument to reduce the load this operation will place on the database, which allows you to run a small chunk of the migrations until all of the work is done.
+Each time it is run, it will show a summary of completed and remaining records.
 You run this command until you see completed and remaining records as zeros.
 The chunk size you should use depend on your infrastructure and how much additional load you can